A man in a suit working on a laptop at a desk with a brick archway in the background.

 2. Are microgreens hard to grow?

-Microgreens need attention to detail regarding light, water, and temperature, but they’re relatively easy to grow once you get the hang of it.
+Microgreens need attention to detail in terms of light, water, and temperature, but they’re relatively easy to grow once you get the hang of it.

 3. How long does it take to grow truffles?